Notable Moments in St. Louis Soccer History

 MLS2THELOU

-A majority female ownership group, led by Carolyn Kindle, annouce their bid for a MLS expansion team on October 8th.
+A majority female ownership group, led by Carolyn Kindle, announce their bid for a MLS expansion team on October 8th.

 2018